zechendorf/satoshipay/Documentation/User/Index.rst

    Edit an image good

-This is how it will be shown in the frontend:

 .. figure:: ../Images/UserManual/GoodTypeImageTeaser.png
    :width: 500px
    :alt: image good teaser

+   This is how a paywalled image will be shown in the frontend

 Type: File (Download)
 ^^^^^^^^^^^^^^^^^

 This is a type supported by SatoshiPay as of July 22nd 2016.
 It allows you paywall a file download (PDF for example).

-This is how it will be shown in the frontend:

 .. figure:: ../Images/UserManual/GoodTypeFileFrontend.png
    :width: 500px
    :alt: frontend

+   This is how a paywalled download will be shown in the frontend